DM-GY-6063-2024F-B-zb656/midterm/README.md

 5. If time allows, perhaps put some nice blinking stars in the night sky.

 6. Make the intro html page look nicer.

+# Final Coding

+Oct.
+29: Realized that for shapes I want to be rectangular, no masking needs to be done.
+Masked the roof with triangle mask but I want to make it look nicer.